evilC/AutoHotInterception/README.md

 ```

 ## Subscription mode
-In Subscription mode, you bypass AHK's hotkey system completely, and Interception notifies you og key events via callbacks.
+In Subscription mode, you bypass AHK's hotkey system completely, and Interception notifies you of key events via callbacks.

 Subscribe to a key on a specific keyboard
 `SubscribeKey(<scanCode>, <block>, <callback>, <VID>, <PID>`